-Now you’ve read this beginner’s guide to Forest Bathing, are you ready to heighten your senses?
+Now you’ve read this beginner’s guide to Forest Bathing, are you ready to try it yourself?

 Has this beginner’s guide to Forest Bathing piqued your interest?
 Here are a few options for you:

-- Print off this free DIY Forest Bathing Guide and take it with you on a walk.
+- View this free DIY Forest Bathing Guide take a photo and take it with you on a walk.
 Focus on your senses as you do the activities and immerse yourself in nature.
 I’d love to hear how you get on!